Borracho Beans (Frijoles Borrachos

 - Serve warm.
 Top with a squeeze of lime juice and fresh diced cilantro.

-If using dried pinto beans, soak the beans overnight.
+If using dried pinto beans: use 1 pound of beans, and soak the beans overnight.
 Pour beans into a large bowl and cover with water.
 Let soak overnight.
-Then drain the excess water from the beans before adding to the pot to cook
+Then drain the excess water from the beans before adding to the pot to cook.